A small, intensive mentoring group (maximum 4) for writers ready to shape existing material and ideas into a coherent life writing project.

 What You’ll Gain

-• A clearer sense of your project’s shape, purpose, and direction
+A clearer sense of structure and direction

 The workshop will meet on Zoom for accessibility, and to bring together writers across different locations.